OleksandrTolmachov/ArticlesViewer/README.md

 # ArticlesViewer

 ##  About
 It is simple app for creating/reading articles.
-There are features like filtering articles by diffrent parameters and sorting.
+There are features like filtering/sorting articles by diffrent parameters.

 ## This is using ASP.NET Core with: